 Undergraduate RAs

-We are recruiting 4-6 undergraduate research assistants to join the lab for the 2024-2025 academic year.
-Please see below for more information about what to expect in an undergrad RA position, the types of skills we emphasize, how to apply, and other commonly asked questions.
+As of March 13, 2026, we are recruiting undergraduate research assistants (RAs) to join the lab for the upcoming academic year (2026-27).
+To apply, please fill out the following Undergraduate RA Application Form here.
+See below for more information about what to expect in an undergrad RA position, the types of skills we emphasize, the different teams that RAs work on, and other commonly asked questions.

 Frequently Asked Questions

-What types of things to undergraduate research assistants (RAs) do in the SRCH Lab?
+What types of things do undergraduate research assistants (RAs) do in the SRCH Lab?

-Generally, undergraduate RAs are integrated into to the entire research process by assisting SRCH Lab Members on their research projects or grants.
-Unless they are coming in with extensive prior experience, often, undergraduate RAs start at the beginning of the research process by working on literature reviews and syntheses, data entry, and learning about open science practices.
-Then, once these foundational research skills are developed, undergraduate RAs have the opportunity to become involved in other parts of the research process such as collecting data, coding in R, and scientific writing.
+Generally, undergraduate RAs are integrated into to the entire research process by assisting SRCH Lab Members on their research projects.
+Unless the RA is coming in with extensive prior experience, undergraduate RAs often start at the beginning of the research process by working on tasks such as literature reviews and data entry.
+After foundational research skills are developed, undergraduate RAs have the opportunity to become involved in other parts of the research process such as collecting data, coding in R, writing, and presenting.

 What types of skills will I learn in the SRCH Lab?